This page outlines the process for creating a new Fairlearn release. The following steps assume git remote’s origin points to fairlearn/fairlearn.

 git push origin v<x.y.z>

-On GitHub’s release page there should be a new release named v<x.y.z>.
-Open it and post the changes from the release file within docs/user_guide/installation_and_version_guide into the description, then hit “publish”.
+On GitHub’s release page, draft a new release.
+Choose the new tag, title the release v<x.y.z>, and post the changes from the release file within docs/user_guide/installation_and_version_guide into the description, then hit “publish”.

 On the main branch, create a PR to:

 Update the version in docs/static_landing_page/js/landing_page.js so that all the links point to the new release